News - Berlinale Co-Production Market

 Calls & Applications & Deadlines

-July-September 3: submissions will be open for the Talent Project Market in cooperation with Berlinale Talents.
-10 projects will be selected for the Talent Project Market 2024.
+Closed: July-September 4: submissions open for the Talent Project Market in cooperation with Berlinale Talents.
+10 projects will be selected for the Talent Project Market 2025.
 Find more information here

-August to mid-September: Call for the Official Selection: Experienced producers from all over the world can submit their new feature-length fiction projects with a budget range from 1 to 20 million Euros, with at least 30% of financing (or the local production funding) already in place, for which they are seeking international co-production and financing partners.
-Ca. 20 of them will be selected and presented at the Berlinale Co-Production Market 2024.
-Find details here.
+Closed: August 14 to September 18: Call for the Official Selection: Experienced producers from all over the world could submit their new feature-length fiction projects with a budget range from 1 to 20 million Euros, with at least 30% of financing (or the local production funding) already in place, for which they are seeking international co-production and financing partners.
+Ca. 20 of them will be selected and presented at the Berlinale Co-Production Market 2025.
+More info and link to the online submission for feature projects for the Official Selection.

-August to early October: Co-Pro Series: Drama series projects in development and financing stages can be submitted for Co-Pro Series between August 25 and October 15.
+Closed: August 14 to October 1: Co-Pro Series: Drama series projects in development and financing stages can be submitted for Co-Pro Series.
 A selection of 10 projects will be presented at the Co-Pro Series Pitch and Networking event.
-Check here how to submit drama series projects.
+Further information and link to the online submission for drama series projects for Co-Pro Series.

 Berlinale Co-Production Market